 - The physical and mental ability of the warehouse clerk

-If the worker needs cross training because their job is closely aligned to another important process
+- Whether the worker needs cross-training because their job is closely aligned with other important processes

-- The affinity for standard language (you could consider language classes too or employing polyglots.)
+- Language barriers (You could consider language classes or employing bilingual workers.)

 "The only worse thing than training your employees and having them leave is not training them and having them stay."